milvus-io/bootcamp/integration/search_with_jev.md

 [Milvus Model](https://github.com/milvus-io/milvus-model) provides an application-side `JevRerankFunction`: pass a query and candidate document texts, and receive scored results with their original indices, sorted by relevance.
 Use those indices to reorder the records returned by Milvus.

 The [Jev integration](https://github.com/milvus-io/milvus-model/pull/90) has been merged.
 See the [implementation and constructor options](https://github.com/milvus-io/milvus-model/blob/main/src/pymilvus/model/reranker/jev.py) for the current API.
 It accepts `TYPESAFE_API_KEY` and defaults to `jev-latest`.
-Check that your installed package includes this integration before importing it; a merged change does not establish availability in a published package.
+Use a package version that includes this integration.

 The current wrapper uses a claim-and-evidence relevance prompt.
 Check that this criterion fits your task.
 For custom judgments such as memory compatibility, stopping or routing, follow the linked tutorials using the TypeSafe API directly.
-The notebooks use that API directly and do not require the Milvus Model wrapper.
-Neither approach adds a Jev model to the Milvus server.
+The tutorials demonstrate direct API calls from Python application code.

 ## Try it with Milvus